 This blog explores new technologies building a brighter future, with topics of virtual reality, technology trends, cosmology and media.

-Digital and Creative Technologies
+Digital and Creative Technologies research

 We're improving the design of computer systems and wellbeing services to make the delivery of healthcare more efficient and cost-effective, and we're exploring how technology can influence lifestyle choices and reduce health risks.